Efficiency in Flexibility?

 Appendix 1: Questionnaire on the Legal Status of NGOs in International Law

-1 Please answer the following questions using the space provided.
+216 Appendix 1 APPENDIX 1 QUESTIONNAIRE ON THE LEGAL STATUS OF NGOS IN INTERNATIONAL LAW1 Please answer the following questions using the space provided.
 Feel free to use additional space if necessary.
-Kindly submit the questionnaire by 30 October to the following address: email@example.com and be ready to discuss it at the workshop.
+Kindly submit the questionnaire by 30 October to the following address: firstname.lastname@example.org and be ready to discuss it at the workshop.
 Section 1 – NGOs and intergovernmental organisations (IGOs) Section 2 – NGOs before international courts and quasi-judicial bodies Section 3 – The legal status of NGOs in international law: general considerations Section 1 NGOs and intergovernmental organisations (IGOs) 1.
 Does your NGO have consultative status or equivalent with any of the following IGOs: United Nations (its organs and/or specialized agencies), European Union, Council of Europe?
 If yes, which?
 If not, why?
 2. If your NGO does have consultative status, what rights does this status provide in practice?
 3. Are there any rights your NGO is entitled to by virtue of its legal status which it cannot exercise in practice?
 1 European University Institute, Law Department, ‘A Legal Status for NGOs in Contemporary International Law?
 A Contribution to the Debate on ‘Non-State Actors’ and Public International Law at the Beginning of the Twenty-First Century’, 15–16 November 2002, Florence, workshop held under the responsibility of Pierre-Marie Dupuy, Professor of International Law, European University Institute and Université de Paris (PanthéonAssas).
 Appendix 1 217 4.
 Are there systems for consultative status or equivalent which you find more useful than others?
 In which respects?
-5. What has been your NGO’s experience with the control exercised by the ECOSOC Standing Committee on NGOs and similar bodies?
-Is...
+5. What has been your NGO’s experience with...

 You are not authenticated to view the full text of this chapter or article.